Answer First

 Under Article 150, naturalized citizens may lose Paraguayan citizenship for:

-- ⚠️ "Unjustified absence from the country for more than three years"
+- • "Unjustified absence from the country for more than three years (declared by a court)"

 Action: Maintain presence in Paraguay and avoid acquiring additional citizenships after naturalization.